thingsboard/thingsboard.github.io/_includes/templates/install/docker-queue-rabbitmq.md

 ```
 {: .copy-code}

-Add the following line to the yml file.
+Add the following lines to the yml file.
 Don't forget to replace "YOUR_USERNAME" and "YOUR_PASSWORD" with your **real user credentials**, "localhost" and "5672" with your **real RabbitMQ host and port**:

 ```yml
 version: '2.2'